jci-metasys/basic-services-dotnet/README.md

 <br/>

 #### Get Single Audit
-To get a single audit you can use the method **`GetSingleAudit`** which returns an 'ComAudit' object with all the details given the Guid.
+To get a single audit you can use the method **`GetSingleAudit`** which returns an 'ComAudit' object with all the details given the Id.
 <br/>

 #### Get Audits for an Object